CORO FELLOWS IN ACTION

 After graduating in 2010, Safeena entered the Coro Fellows Program in New York City.
 Though she loved the work she did in California, Safeena wanted to use New York as a classroom to better understand what drove and motivated her love for cities and their potential for positive impact on their residents.

 During her Fellows year, Safeena was placed at Capalino+Company, a full service lobbying and strategic consulting firm in New York City.
 During her time at the firm, Safeena worked on projects ranging from homeless shelter development, to city contracting with minority and women owned businesses, to developing corporate social responsibility partnerships between for-profit and non-profit organizations.
 Safeena’s work to expand the firm’s marketing and nonprofit practices led to an opportunity for a full-time position after her Fellows year.
-Safeena’s cohort empowered her to commit to the position, in which she is able to make the city more effective and responsive to its citizens by working with them to navigate it.
-At Capalino+Company, Safeena is able to use her Coro training to work with organizations to get them from idea to result.
-Through her guidance on complicated government processes, her clients are able to create tangible change for their communities.
+Safeena’s cohort empowered her to commit to the position, where she was able to make the city more effective and responsive to its citizens by working with them to navigate it.
+As an Associate Vice President at Capalino+Company, Safeena was able to use her Coro training to work with organizations to get them from idea to result.
+Through her guidance on complicated government processes, her clients were able to create tangible change for their communities.
+After three years at Capalino+Company, Safeena was ready for a new challenge.
+She is currently a student at the New York University School of Law, working towards her J.D. so that she can continue the work of helping communities and clients navigate complex legal and political environments.

 Coro Alum ’00